As Adopted: February 24, 2003

 MEETINGS

 SECTION 2.
-The Committee shall endeavor to meet at twice each year at the call of the chairman.
+The Committee shall endeavor to meet at least twice each year at the call of the chairman.
 Such meetings shall be convened within Perry County.

 ARTICLE VI